AdityaSinghai/BMI-App/README.md

 This is a BMI calculator made using Flutter and dart.
-This app has two pages and takes the input of the user on the following parameters:
+This app takes the input of the user on the following parameters:

 *Gender